Our research is editorially independent but we may earn a commission for purchases made through our links.

 In this very offbeat underground tour, you’ll get to explore the 19th century Paris sewers to experience the underside of the city from ancient times through the era of Belgrand, the engineer who designed the sewer system in its current form.
 While strolling through the underground tunnels, you’ll learn about the water cycle and all the work of the French capital’s sewer workers.
 While history buffs are likely to be fascinated, everyone else is probably going to be at least a little weirded out.
 You may need to hold your nose too, as expected, the smell isn’t exactly like French perfume.

-Of course, this monument has nothing to do with the druids, or ancient people.
+Of course, this monument has nothing to do with the druids or ancient people.
 And, there really is no mystery surrounding it.
 We know who built Carhenge, it was artist Jim Reinders and his family who put together this quirky attraction in a farm field north of Alliance, Nebraska under the supervision of a farmer and engineer as a memorial to his dad.
 This Stonehenge replica is made up of 39 classic cars which were painted gray and arranged in the same proportions as the original.
-Dedicated on the summer solstice in 1987, since that time, a number of other car art works have been added in an adjacent “Car Art Reserve,” including “The Fourd Seasons, inspired by Vivaldi’s Four Seasons and “The Carnastoga Wagon.
-In 2006, a visitor center was added as well.
+Dedicated on the summer solstice in 1987, since that time, a number of other car artworks have been added in an adjacent “Car Art Reserve,” including “The Ford Seasons”, inspired by Vivaldi’s Four Seasons and “The Carnastoga Wagon”.

 Gruselkabinett, which even offers to host your next birthday party, is the only permanently opened World War II-era air-raid shelter in Berlin.
 This bizarre place has actually tripled the terror by transforming the bunker into three levels of frights.
 On the ground floor, you’ll find creepy mannequins that reenact the amputations and barbaric medical treatments performed during the war, while the top floor features a haunted house with a bunker maze and costumed actors popping out from dark corners at unsuspecting visitors.
 The basement is pretty tame, filled with historical exhibitions that reveal what it was like here during combat.
 This attraction is one that you’re unlikely to ever forget, just beware that if you subject your kids to this while on vacation, they may need years of expensive therapy in the future.